trust-mfn-berlin/animals-as-objects/vault/help.style guide.md

 ## Style notes

-Dates of life only in material.person, not everywhere
+* Dates of life only in material.person, not everywhere

-For every document where you care about what's written in it, there should be a material.document
+* For every document where you care about what's written in it, there should be a material.document

-Numbers are written as 165.000 with a dot
+* Numbers are written as 165.000 with a dot

-Dates in the text are 12 December 1967 in EN, but 12.
+* Dates in the text are 12 December 1967 in EN, but 12.
 Dezember 1967 auf DE

-Full dates in footnotes are 30.07.1985
+* Full dates in footnotes are 30.07.1985

-Terminology: Zweiter Weltkrieg, Second World War
+* Terminology: Zweiter Weltkrieg, Second World War

-Use Oxford comma
+* Use Oxford comma

-Use the longer dashes with spaces around it in texts – like this.
+* Use the longer dashes with spaces around it in texts – like this.

-Only use "these quotation marks" in both DE and EN, not „these quotation marks”
+* Only use "these quotation marks" in both DE and EN, not „these quotation marks”

-- Bullet points like this
-* or like this
-- always leave a blank line above and below the list
+* Always leave a blank line above and below a bullet point list

-Footnotes come after the "." at the end of a sentence but before the "," if in the middle of a sentence.
+* Footnotes come after the "." at the end of a sentence but before the "," if in the middle of a sentence
+* Titles of publications, newspapers etc. are in _cursive_, so if used in a caption: _In an image caption, a name of a newspaper, for example_ Newspaper title, _is the only thing not in cursive_

 ## Footnotes: Suggestion of a modified "Chicago Manual, 17th edition (note)"